 At first, the dummies of The Public said “these women are even awesome with buzz cuts!” instead of saying “these women have awesome buzz cuts!”
 FOOLS.
-But now, finally, people starting thinking that maybe women look fantastic with buzz cuts because buzz cuts are a fantastic look for women.
+But now, finally, people are starting to think that maybe women look fantastic with buzz cuts because buzz cuts are a fantastic look for people of all genders.

 Suddenly, not only am I looking at a fad to try..but I’m looking at a fad that might look really good on me!
 (That’s it, folks.
-I didn’t cut my hair because “I’ve always wanted to try it” or because I’m acting out my wokeness.
+I didn’t cut my hair because “I’ve always wanted to try it” or because I’m going through a breakup.
 I did it because I thought it would look hot.)

 These thoughts arrived and I knew just what to do- ask everyone’s permission to make my haircut decision!
 I had done it with literally every haircut I’ve ever gotten: casually mentioned it to my loving circle of family and friends and gauging their reaction.

 If they react positively: I’m making a great decision!
 Phew, I feel validated and excited and I’ll make an appointment next week or the week after or whenever I get around to it now that I know people will think I’m kewl.

 If they react negatively: Well, at least I’ve gotten the street-cred of even thinking about such an extreme hairdo.
 Move along to the next dream and continue with my adorable french braid crowns.And this is where the fad comes in (lol you sillyphillynilly this fad is a 2 parter and you didn’t even see it COMING.
 YOU FUCKING DUMBASS AHHAHAHAHA): I decided not to tell anyone I was going to shave my head before I did it.